 Table of Contents

-The novel Coronavirus (COVID-19) outbreak is a rapidly evolving situation in Texas.
-State and local officials, including school leaders, are monitoring developments and their decisions might affect school operations.
-Parents of students with disabilities whose special education services are affected should know that their children still have rights and protections despite any disruptions caused by the outbreak.
+The COVID-19 outbreak continues to affect school operations.
+Parents of students with disabilities whose special education services are affected by COVID-19 should know that their children still have rights and protections despite any disruptions caused by the outbreak.

 This resource highlights some key special education requirements that may assist you in ensuring that a student with a disability continues to receive a free and appropriate public education.
-Disability Rights Texas has additional resources that provide more information on the special education process, including a glossary of special education terms.
-We also accepts requests for advocacy on behalf of individuals with disabilities.
-For information on applying for services, visit our website at www.drtx.org.
+Disability Rights Texas (DRTx) has additional education resources that provide more information on the special education process, including a glossary of special education terms.
+We also accept requests for advocacy on behalf of individuals with disabilities.
+If you would like to get help from DRTx, learn how to apply for services.

 Prior Written Notice